BP and EU lobbied U.S. on Iran sanctions - sources

 "We have routine engagement with Congress and we regularly provide information to help them understand the impact of potential legislation on certain activities we are involved in," a spokesman said.

-BP has already been forced to shut production at the Rhum gas field in the North Sea, following European Union (EU) sanctions, because the Iranian Oil Co Ltd holds 50 percent.
+BP has already been forced to shut production at the Rhum gas field in the North Sea, following European Union (EU) sanctions, because the Iranian Oil Co Ltd has a 50 percent.

-However, Shah Deniz was exempted from these sanctions because it was seen as more strategic.